-For the years ended December 31, 2011 and 2010
+For the three months ended March 31, 2012 and 2011

-Management's Discussion and Analysis ("MD&A") of Mkango Resources Ltd., formerly named Alloy Capital Corp. ("Mkango" or the "Company") should be read in conjunction with the consolidated financial statements and accompanying notes for the years ended December 31, 2011 and 2010.
+Management's Discussion and Analysis ("MD&A") of Mkango Resources Ltd., formerly named Alloy Capital Corp. ("Mkango" or the "Company") should be read in conjunction with the interim consolidated financial statements and accompanying notes for the three months ended March 31, 2012 and 2011.
 The results reported herein have been prepared in accordance with International Financial Reporting Standards ("IFRS") and are prepared in United States dollars unless otherwise stated.
-This document is dated April 26, 2012.
+This document is dated May 30, 2012.